 Food Safety and Quality Audits - a Practical Approach

-UPDATE: The 'Preparing for Food Safety and Quality Audits - A Practical Approach' may be delivered in UCC on March 2021, subject to demand.
+UPDATE: The 'Preparing for Food Safety and Quality Audits - A Practical Approach' may be delivered in UCC in 2021, subject to demand.
 The details of the course are provided below.

 For more information please contact Dr Angela Sheehan, email@example.com.

 Food safety and quality audits are a fact of life for all food business operators.
 Multiple audits are a frequent occurrence in a single production year, as companies need to demonstrate compliance with requirements from different customers, regulatory inspectors, and standards bodies.